alphagov/government-service-design-manual/guides-and-toolkits/kpis/implementingtransactionsuccessmetric.md

 </table>

 ##How frequently should I measure task completion rate?
-The user survey (alpha) and usability testing (beta) should be carried out at least once but it is recommended that these methods are used to support the ongoing development of the product even after launch.
+The user survey (alpha) and usability testing (beta) should be carried out at least once but it is recommended that these methods are used to support the ongoing development of the service even after launch.
 Digital analytics measurement is a continual process and should carry on indefinitely after launch.

 ##What level of completion should I aim for?
 You should aim for a 100% rate of completion.